-That money can now be converted into retirement income, cash for retirement expenses, financial leverage to improve your overall wealth or a way to fund longevity, a long-term care need or other hard to predict event.
+That money can now be converted into retirement income, cash for retirement expenses, financial leverage to improve your financial options, or funding for longevity, a long-term care need or other hard to predict event.

-Explore the four ways you might want to use your home equity for retirement.
-And, try them out on your own financial plan by using the NewRetirement Planner — recently updated to support all of the financial strategies listed here (go to Your Plan > Home and Real Estate).
+Explore the 5 ways you might want to use your home equity for retirement.
+And, try them out on your own financial plan by running different scenarios using the NewRetirement Planner.

 There are a wide variety of ways to use your home equity for regular retirement income.

-Use the Physical Space: It is becoming increasingly common for people to rent out all or part of their home as a source of income.
+It has become somewhat common for people to rent out all or part of their home as a source of income.

-Consider Monthly Income from a Reverse Mortgage: A reverse mortgage is a specific type of home equity loan that is not paid back until you permanently leave your home.
+Somewhat controversial, a reverse mortgage is a specific type of home equity loan that is not paid back until you permanently leave your home.
 One of the options on a reverse mortgage is receiving your loan amount as lifetime payments.
-Your home equity is turned into lifetime income.
+A portion of your home equity is turned into lifetime income.

 Not everyone has saved quite enough for a secure retirement.
 However, your home equity is a real asset.
 You can convert the equity into money for retirement expenses.

-Having access to a home equity line of credit, cash proceeds from the sale of your home or a reverse mortgage line of credit gives you a greater array of financial options and more flexibility.
+Having access to a home equity line of credit, cash proceeds from the sale of your home or a reverse mortgage line of credit gives you flexibility.
 Think of your home equity as another source of money to use strategically.